openafsfoundation/openafsfoundation.org/board/index.md

 1980s, principles she believes are ahead of their time and still relevant to modern data consumers.
 She seeks to continue to enhance this technology in order to bring it to ever more users.

+Daria can be reached at <shadow@your-file-system.com>.

+### Former Board Members ###

+The following were Board members at some point in the past, but have since resigned.
+The current Board thanks them for their service to The Foundation.

+* Roman Mitz (2013 - 2014)